Nail gun: Use

 The next sizes are 16 and 15 gauge (1.63 and 1.83 mm diameter).
 These are generally referred to as "finish nails".
 They come in lengths between 5/8 and 2+1/2 in and are used in the general fixing of much softwood and MDF trim work (such as baseboard/skirtings, architraves, etc.) where the holes will be filled and the work painted afterwards.

 The largest sizes of conventional collated fastenings are the clipped head and full head nails which are used in framing, fencing and other forms of structural and exterior work.
 These nails generally have a shank diameter of 0.11 to 0.13 in although some manufacturers offer smaller diameter nails as well.
 General lengths are in the range 2 to 3+1/3 in.
 Shank styles include plain, ring annular, twisted, etc. and a variety of materials and finishes are offered including plain steel, galvanized steel, sherardised steel, stainless steel, etc. depending on the pull-out resistance, corrosion resistance, etc. required for the given application.
 These sizes of fastenings are available in stick collated form (often 20° to 21° for full head, 28° to 34° for clipped head) or coil form (for use in pallet/roofing nailers) depending on the application.
-Full-head nails have greater pull-out resistance than clipped head nails and are mandated by code in many hurricane zones for structural framing.
+Full-head nails have greater pull-out resistance than clipped head nails.

 Another type of fastening commonly found in construction is the strap fastening which is roughly analogous to the large head clout nail.
-These are used in conjunction with a strap shot nailer (or positive placement nailer UK) to fix metalwork such as joist hangers, corner plates, strengthening straps, etc. to timber structures.
+These are used in conjunction with a strap shot nailer to fix metalwork such as joist hangers, corner plates, strengthening straps, etc. to timber structures.
 They differ from conventional nailers in that the point of the fastening is not sheathed so it can be exactly positioned before firing the nail gun.

 Other specialist nailers are also available which can drive spikes up to 6+1/4 in long, fix wood to steel, etc.

 A palm nailer is a small, lightweight tool, typically pneumatic, which fits into the palm of one hand.
 It is convenient for working in tight spaces and can drive both short and long nails.
 Repeated hammer blows (of around 40 hits per second) rather than a single strike drive the fastener.